xsaasdxd/xaaa/README.md

 ### How to use

 * Download Python
-* open cmd in file path and do 'pip install -r requirements.txt'
+* Open cmd in file path and do 'pip install -r requirements.txt'
 * Run 'python3 main.py'

 ---------------------------------------